kaushal0494/Meta_XNLG/README.md

 All dataset-specific Meta-XNLG chekpoints can be downloaded from [here](https://drive.google.com/drive/folders/1ziTVKR7j_yIGDumLRJL-4Bah-uggeuta?usp=sharing)

-## Zero-shot generation with Meta-XNLG for XL-SUM dataset
+## Zero-shot Target Language Generation with Meta-XNLG for XL-SUM dataset